sirleech/jsonDuino/readme.md

-# jsonDuino - An internet connected Arduino with a RESTful JSOn Interface
+# jsonDuino - An internet connected Arduino with a RESTful JSON Interface

 jsonDuino is firmware for your Arduino that exposes its IO values as JSON.
 Also provided are some data logging clients (that log to Thingspeak and Pachube) as well as jQuery